 Include Leftovers in Your Plan

 Always try to think about leftovers or using certain ingredients in your meal planning that can be used for your multiple meal plan and prep.
 If you know you want to make chicken and dumplings and are going to buy a pack of chicken breasts, buy more than you need and freeze them.
 This lets you have enough chicken for that meal, but also for chicken soup, salads, sandwiches, or other dinner ideas.
-You are going to save money and time by having the extra chicken on hand.
+You are going to save money, stretch your grocery budget and time by having the extra chicken on hand.

 How is Meal Prepping Different?